j-sneh/SentenceGeneration/README.md

 <h2> Development Process </h2>

 <h3> Preprocessing </h3>
 Our preprocessor written in <code>processing/file_cleaner.py</code> is applied in the source available at this url <code> https://raw.githubusercontent.com/formcept/whiteboard/master/nbviewer/notebooks/data/harrypotter/Book%201%20-%20The%20Philosopher's%20Stone.txt </code>, but it can be applied to any text file.
+It removes all non alphanumeric characters.
 Our post-processed version of the first book is available at <code>processing/parsed_book.txt</code>.

+You can run it using <code>python3 file_cleaner.py -i [input_file] -o [ouput_file] -r [number of common words to remove]</code>.
+Note that this doesn't run on ews due to the lack of support for common libraries (urllib.request).

 <br>